Things To Do In Downtown Ashland

 In summer, the Lithia Park is a shady refuge.
 In spring and fall, riots of color reflect in the many pools of Lithia Creek.
 Year round, Lithia Park is a delight; a network of easy trails amid views of the creek.
 Wander among duck ponds, fountains and sculpture, decorative gardens, plants, and various secluded picnic areas.
-A large playground is situated inside the park, about a block from the Plaza, and further in you’ll find tennis courts and a swimming reservoir perfect for hot sunny days.
+A large playground is situated inside the park, about a block from the Plaza, and further in you’ll find tennis and pickleball courts and a swimming reservoir perfect for hot sunny days.
 Breathtaking views of the hills reward hikers who enter the network of trails and vehicle-free roads south of Lithia Park.

 Main Street and Lithia Way

 From the Plaza up to 3rd Street, Ashland’s Main Street is a boutique shopping district where you can buy anything from fossils to French antiques.
 Truly, there is something for everybody in this eclectic mix including Pelindaba Lavender for everything related to that wonderful smelling plant grown in the Pacific North West.
 Stop in for homemade, all-natural ice cream at Zoey’s Cafe, or take in a movie at the Varsity Theatre.
 Wander among all of Ashland’s fine galleries during the monthly First Friday Art Walk.
 Mountain Provisions provides everything you need for the great outdoors of Southern Oregon.
 Finally, pick up some reading material at the Ashland Library, located at far edge of the downtown corridor.